NREL/SOEP-QSS/README.md

 ## Design

-The basic design concepts for a fast QSS-over-FMU solver seem to be:
+The basic design concepts for a fast QSS-over-FMU solver is:
 * Variables for each QSS method (QSS1/2/3, LIQSS1/2/3, ...).
 * Event queue to find the next "trigger" variable to advance.
 * Input variables/functions.